 Responsibility to Report Fronting

-In order to effectively deal with the scourge of Fronting, verification agencies, and/or procurement officers and relevant decision makers are encouraged to obtain a signed declaration from the clients or entities that they verify or provide business opportunities to, which states that the client or entity understands and accepts that the verification agency, procurement officer or relevant decision maker may report Fronting practices to the dti.
-Intentional misrepresentation by measured entities may constitute fraudulent practices, public officials and verification agencies are to report such cases to the dti.
+In order to effectively deal with the scourge of Fronting, verification agencies, and/or procurement officers and relevant decision makers are encouraged to obtain a signed declaration from the clients or entities that they verify or provide business opportunities to, which states that the client or entity understands and accepts that the verification agency, procurement officer or relevant decision maker may report Fronting practices to the DTI.
+Intentional misrepresentation by measured entities may constitute fraudulent practices, public officials and verification agencies are to report such cases to the DTI.

 Fronting Indicators